Ashton Ellis, PhD, comes to the University of Dallas after nearly 10 years in fundraising at Hillsdale College.+ Read More

 Hometown: Pella, Iowa

 Topic of interest: Philology.
-The languages themselves are really amazing, as well as the worldviews
+The languages themselves are really amazing, as well as the worldviews behind them.

 Classical Philology--Latin and Greek, Class of 2009